mattko517/GIS_portfolio/NRDC_custom_map.md

 ![](https://github.com/mattko517/GIS_portfolio/blob/67409c1ec88199ffe96b60a4a022c7d252ca5f3d/NRDC%20website%20screenshot.png?raw=true)

 As you can see there wasn't much to go off of so I ended up using only 6 colors, including white.
+I started off by editing the feature types listed and making sure to check the map along the way so that readability wasn't compromised.
+I had a common color theme for any feature types I wanted to draw attention to by using the orange i.e. POI, labels, etc. For the rest of the map, I tried to make it as easy on the eyes as possible and to reduce the "busyness" of the map.

+Here's a screenshot of my final map and the D.C. area.

+![](https://github.com/mattko517/GIS_portfolio/blob/67409c1ec88199ffe96b60a4a022c7d252ca5f3d/Map%20Screenshot.png?raw=true)

 Making this custom map proved to be difficult because I wanted to make it as minimalistic as possible while using this limited color palette.
 In hindsight, if I had limited the number of features on the map, I think I would have been able to accomplish my goal a bit better.
 I also realize that having more specific points of interest might help me clean up the map as well.

-Here's a screenshot of my final map and the D.C. area.

-![](https://github.com/mattko517/GIS_portfolio/blob/67409c1ec88199ffe96b60a4a022c7d252ca5f3d/Map%20Screenshot.png?raw=true)

 Here's my JSON code for the map that I created.